pulp/pulpcore/staging_docs/dev/learn/triage-needed!/concepts/subclassing/viewsets.md

 that by using the aforesaid Serializer and ViewSet, Pulp still loads content of an uploaded file to a temporary file.
 But the file is going to be removed by the end of a created task.

+If creating the content does not require any files to be uploaded at all, you can use `NoArtifactContentViewSet` along with `NoArtifactContentSerializer`.
+This is useful if creating the content in question requires only a set of required API parameters, but should still use the same "add to repository" and/or `retrieve` workflows.

 If any additional context needs to be passed from the ViewSet to the creation task, the `get_deferred_context` method of the ViewSet might be overwritten.
 It's return value will then be available as `self.context` in the Serializer.